On crystal ground state in the Schr\"odinger-Poisson model: Introduction

-I. The energy per cell consists of two positive contributions: the kinetic energy, and the Coulomb interaction, see (\re{HamsT}), (\re{HamsT22}), (\re{HamsT221}).
-Respectively, for any minimizing sequence, both contributions are bounded.
-The bound for the kinetic energy ensures the compactness in each finite region of a~cell by Sobolev's embedding theorem.
+Both contributions to the energy per cell (the kinetic energy and the Coulomb bond) are nonnegative.
+Hence, for any minimizing sequence, both contributions are bounded.
+The bound for the kinetic energy ensures the compactness in each finite region of a~cell by the Sobolev embedding theorem.
 However, this bound cannot prevent the decay of the electron field, i.e., its escape to infinity.
-On the other hand, the Coulomb interaction prevents even the partial escape to infinity, since the electrostatic potential of the remaining positive charge becomes confining.
+Nevertheless, the Coulomb interaction prevents even the partial escape to infinity, as we show in Lemma \re{lM2}.
+Physically this means that the electrostatic potential of the remaining positive charge becomes confining.

 II.
-We construct the solution $\phi_0(\x)$ to the Poisson equation \eqref{LPS4} by a contour integral.
+We construct the solution to the Poisson equation \eqref{LPS4} as the contour integral, providing the continuity and a bound for the electrostatic potential.
 The main difficulty is a verification of the Schr\"odinger equation \eqref{LPS3} for the minimizer.
-Namely, Lagrange's method of multipliers is not applicable in contrast to the case of 3D lattice, since the energy per cell is infinite outside the submanifold $M\subset H^1(T_d)$ due to the infrared divergence of the Coulomb interaction.
+Namely, the Lagrange method of multipliers is not applicable because the energy per cell is infinite outside the submanifold $M\subset H^1(T_d)$ due to the infrared divergence of the Coulomb bond.
 Moreover, the Coulomb bond is infinite for a dense set of $\psi\in M$.
 Hence, to differentiate the energy functional, we should construct the smooth paths in $ M$ lying outside this dense set.
-The key argument is provided by Lemma \re{l37}.

-This infrared divergence of the Coulomb bond is caused by the continuous spectrum of the Laplace operator on the elementary cell of 2D and 1D lattice.
-Let us note that the continuous spectrum and the infrared singularity also appear in the Schr\"odinger--\allowbreak Poisson molecular systems in $\R^3$ studied in \ci{Ben02,Kawohl2012,Nier93} where the singularity is summable, contrary to our case.

 III.
-Finally, the proof that $\om_0$ is real (which is the stability condition for the ground state) is not straightforward, since the potential \textit{a~priori} can grow at infinity.
+Finally, the proof that $\om^0$ is real (which is the stability condition for the ground state) is not straightforward for 2D and 1D lattices, since the potential $\phi^0(x)$ a~priori can grow at infinity.
+The correponding bounds for the potentials are given by \eqref{wfi2} and \eqref{wfi1}.

 The minimization strategy ensures the existence of a~ground state for any lattice~\eqref{Ga3}.
-One could suggest that a stable lattice itself could be determined by a local minimum of the energy per cell for fixed $d$, $N$ and functions $\rho_j$, but this is still an open problem.
+One could expect that a stable lattice should provide a local minimum of the energy per cell for fixed $d$, $N$ and functions $\rho_j$, but this is still an open problem.